WinVector/rquery/extras/SparkR.md

 Notice small sequences of `dplyr` operators are used to implement basic transforms.

 As previously mentioned, `rquery` can work with a variety of SQL-backed data stores; you only need an appropriate adapter.
-In an earlier example, we showed `reqdatatable`, an adaptation of the `rquery` grammar for in-memory use, using `datatable` as the back-end implementation.
+In an earlier example, we showed `rqdatatable`, an adaptation of the `rquery` grammar for in-memory use, using `datatable` as the back-end implementation.

 One of the cool features of the `rquery` grammar is that the `rquery` operator trees and pipelines are back-end independent.
 This means you can use the pipeline that we created above with Spark through either `SparkR` or `sparklyr`, or on another data source like Postgres (assuming the table on Postgres has the same structure).
-You can also use the pipeline on local copies of the data, with `rqdatatable`, as we show below.
+You can also use the pipeline on local copies of the data with `rqdatatable`, as we show below.

 Note that you MUST use "%.&gt;%" (aka the "dot-arrow" from the `wrapr` package) rather than the `magrittr` pipe for this next step (though there are also convenient non-pipe methods for producing the same result):